 That simple statement from a Monterey bike shop owner in 1990 was the genesis for the Sea Otter Classic.

 Co-founders Frank Yohannan and Lou Rudolph hosted the inaugural Laguna Seca Challenge on April 6 & 7, 1991.
-There were a total of 350 athletes and 150 spectators.
-Today the event hosts over 10,000 athletes and 65,000 fans.
-In 1993 the event was renamed the Sea Otter Classic and is now universally regarded as the world’s premiere cycling festival.
+There was a total of 350 athletes and 150 spectators.
+Today the event hosts over 10,000 athletes and 71,000 fans.
+In 1993 the event was renamed the Sea Otter Classic and is now universally regarded as the world’s premier cycling festival.

 The Sea Otter Classic is located in Monterey County, one of the most popular tourist destinations in the world.